endoflife-date/endoflife.date/products/salt.md

 ## Support Lifecycle
 Beginning with the 3006 release of Salt, the Salt Project will follow an LTS/STS release strategy.
 Under this strategy, the Salt Project will release one LTS (long-term support) release of Salt per year and one STS (short-term support) release each year.
-The LTS release will receive bug fix releases for a longer period of time than STS releases.

-The purpose of the LTS release is to provide users with a stable version of Salt for a longer period (2 years).
-The purpose of the STS release is to provide a feature release to users who need or prefer access to the latest features in between LTS releases.
+LTS prioritize stability, and are supported for 2 years.
+STS releases provide access to newer features in between LTS releases, and are only supported for 6 months.

 ## Support Comparison